Introduction

 Extension Security only for TER extensions:

-Extensions that are exclusively installed via Packagist and are not registered in the TYPO3 Extension Repository cannot be automatically checked for security issues.
+Extensions installed exclusively via Packagist, without a TYPO3 Extension Repository registration, cannot be checked for security issues automatically.

 Workaround:

-- Manual checking of important Packagist extensions via GitHub Security Advisories
+- Check important Packagist extensions manually via GitHub Security Advisories

-- Complex setups (load balancers, CDN) only partially supported
+- Complex setups (load balancers, CDNs) are only partially supported

 Workaround: